Find Out in Five Minutes if You Have Enough to Retire

 As I have repeatedly pointed out, this is just a back-of-the-envelope framework.
 Here are a few of the major things that could throw it off:

 • If you retire before you claim Social Security.
-In that situation, there is a gap between the income streams and the paychecks, which would cause a higher than 4% withdrawal rate in the early years.
+In that situation, there is a gap between the income streams and the paychecks, which would cause a higher-than-4% withdrawal rate in the early years.

 • If you have a really low risk tolerance.
-Bill Bengen, who created the 4% framework, assumed a 50% stock/50% fixed income portfolio.
+Financial adviser Bill Bengen, who created the 4% framework, assumed a 50% stock/50% fixed income portfolio.
 If you’re not willing to have 50% of your money in stocks, you’ll likely have to withdraw less.

 A financial plan is your road map.
-It will tell you if you have enough, (mostly) confirm that it will last, and point out any other gaps in your situation.
+It will tell you if you have enough, (mostly) confirm that it will last and point out any other gaps in your situation.
 It’s imperfect and life is always changing, so I would not walk away without a plan to confirm the numbers.

 Disclaimer